Australia revokes Novak Djokovic's visa for a second time | DW | 14.01.2022

 The government "is firmly committed to protecting Australia's borders, particularly in relation to the COVID-19 pandemic," Hawke said.

-The government decision came a day after he was confirmed in the official draw for the Australian Open men's tournament.
+Djokovic was first denied entry to Australia last week.
+He claims to have tested positive for COVID on December 16 and therefore does not need a coronavirus vaccine to enter the country.

-The tennis world number one could now be deported from the country, just days before he was scheduled to play at the Australian Open.
+The minister's decision came a day after he was confirmed in the official draw for the Australian Open men's tournament.
+The tournament is due to start on Monday.

-The nine-time Australian Open champion could appeal the visa cancellation in court once again, as they successfully did after the first cancellation.
+The nine-time Australian Open champion could appeal the visa cancellation in court once again, as he successfully did after the first cancellation.

 More to follow...